Stirling-Tools/Stirling-PDF/README.md

 - ``SYSTEM_CONNECTIONTIMEOUTMINUTES`` to set custom connection timeout values
 - ``DOCKER_ENABLE_SECURITY`` to tell docker to download security jar (required as true for auth login)
 - ``INSTALL_BOOK_AND_ADVANCED_HTML_OPS`` to download calibre onto stirling-pdf enabling pdf to/from book and advanced html conversion
+- ``LANGS`` to define custom font libraries to install for use for document conversions

 ## API

 For those wanting to use Stirling-PDFs backend API to link with their own custom scripting to edit PDFs you can view all existing API documentation
 [here](https://app.swaggerhub.com/apis-docs/Stirling-Tools/Stirling-PDF/) or navigate to /swagger-ui/index.html of your stirling-pdf instance for your versions documentation (Or by following the API button in your settings of Stirling-PDF)

 ## Login authentication